Probate Process in Texas

-Dallas probate attorney Chris Parvin will confer with you regarding whether the decedent had a valid Last Will and Testament, the composition of the family and potential heirs, the scope of assets and debts of the estate, etc. He will share information about the Texas probate process about to unfold and together you will determine how much assistance you would like to receive.
+Dallas probate lawyer Chris Parvin will confer with you regarding whether the decedent had a valid Last Will and Testament, the composition of the family and potential heirs, the scope of assets and debts of the estate, etc. He will share information about the Texas probate process about to unfold and together you will determine how much assistance you would like to receive.

 Our services are highly specialized and tailored to your specific needs.